ganesh-prabakaran/Vehicle_Detection_And_Tracking/Writeup.md

 ### Sliding Window Search

-Based on the visual inspection of the video, I arrived at few assumptions.
+Based on the visual inspection of the video, I arrived at few assumptions for this project (This is applicable only for this project video).

 * Only lower half of the image need to be scanned and also the small bottom portion of the image can be skipped.
 * Left portion of the image can be skipped (NOTE: This is applicable only for the project video) inorder to reduce the scanning portion.
 * Far vehicles require smaller window size and closer vehicles require larger window size.